optimist555/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

-# HOW TO - Encrypt complete Proxmox node with LUKS
+# HOW TO - Encrypt complete Proxmox VE node with LUKS

 I was searching myself a way on how to get a full encrypted node, but found no step by step how to, so here it is.

-**NOTE:** I'm not responsible, if you break something.
+**⚠️ NOTE:** I'm not responsible, if you break something.
 Make always sure to have a backup before you begin.

-This HOW TO works for an existing or fresh Proxmox VE installation, but currently needs a ZFS RAID1 (mirror) and GRUB as boot loader.
+This HOW TO works for an existing or fresh Proxmox VE installation, but currently needs a ZFS RAID1 (mirror), ZFS (RAIDZ-1), ZFS (RAIDZ-2), ZFS (RAIDZ-3) and GRUB as boot loader.
 The HOW TO for other disk configurations and filesystems will follow.
 You are welcome to help to add those steps :-)

-Upvote the feature request [here](https://bugzilla.proxmox.com/show_bug.cgi?id=6160) to get LUKS configuration integrated in the Proxmox installer.
+Upvote the feature request [here](https://bugzilla.proxmox.com/show_bug.cgi?id=6160) to get LUKS configuration integrated in the Proxmox VE installer.
 For reference here is also the [Proxmox Forum](https://forum.proxmox.com/threads/feature-request-add-luks-to-installer.162036/) entry, but the upvotes are needed in the Proxmox Bugzilla instance.

 If you already have LUKS configured, you can use this guide to make the system bootable again or add unlock options.